-Yancy Landon is losing an election when we meet him again.
+In Yancy (The Landon Saga Book 5) by Tell Cotten, Yancy Landon is losing an election when we meet him again.
 When he learns that his brother, Cooper, is looking for a boy captured by Apaches, he’s the first to volunteer to join the hunt.
-In the quest for recovery, how will Yancy react when his values and ethics are challenged?“Yancy” is the fifth book in the Landon Family Saga.
+In the quest for recovery, how will Yancy react when his values and ethics are challenged?
+Yancy is the fifth book in the Landon Family Saga.

 Despite the number of books I read, I find Cotten’s Landon Saga to be among those that stick with me.
 Each novel is a wonderful visit with an old friend.
 The family has expanded with marriages and children.
 The character updates from prior novels are always welcome and Cotten’s ability to paint a picture of an era has him on the same level as greats of Western fiction like Louis L’Amour.
 His stories are always uncompromising in the setting and imbued with the well-rounded characters we’ve come to know in prior novels, but who are framed in “Yancy” to easily stand alone.
 What I love best about Cotten’s novels is that these are the ones that my dad and I are most excited to discuss.

 Tell Cotten is a seventh generation Texas and raises cattle in West Texas.
 His first novel in the series, Confessions Of A Gunfighter (The Landon Saga Book 1) that was reviewed on our homepage, won a number of awards including the honor of Best New Western in the Laramie Awards.
 If you are interested in the Landon Saga by Tell Cotten, check out our reviews of Entwined Paths (The Landon Saga Book 2), Cooper (The Landon Saga Book 3) and Rondo (The Landon Saga Book 4).